• Skip to primary navigation

 Notes

 • It is common for people to overcook their shrimp.
 When shrimp is done, it is pink with red tails, and the flesh is slightly opaque.
 The shrimp will be slightly white.
-Do not eat shrimp that is gray or translucent (clear) after cooking.
+Do not eat gray or translucent shrimp (clear) after cooking.
 If your shrimp are a bright white, they are most likely overcooked.
-Likewise, if shrimp is very tightly curled, it is most likely overcooked.
+Likewise, if shrimp is tightly curled, it is most likely overcooked.
 The internal temperature of fully cooked shrimp is 120 degrees Fahrenheit.

 • We use Tony Chachere’s Creole Seasoning for this recipe.
 If your store does not carry this brand, you can substitute another Creole seasoning or any type of spicy seasoning you choose.
 If you don’t want spicy seasoning, use a teaspoon of salt and any other spices you want.